camilla-scandola/camilla-scandola/README.md

 ## 👋🏻 みなさん こんにちは!
-I’m Camilla, Italian-native, lucky enough to have experienced life in Canada and France, where I was exposed to several cultural influences and began my career, and I started my journey in digital marketing, SEO and data analysis.
+I’m Camilla, Italian-native, lucky enough to have experienced life in Canada and France, where I was exposed to several cultural influences, began my career, and started my journey in digital marketing, SEO and data analysis.
 Currently getting hands-on with data analytics and machine learning.
 My biggest passions are programming, data and languages, I love mixing an analytical approach with creativity and story-telling, and I’ll admit that data visualization has my heart beating

 ---